CELIAC DISEASE OVERVIEW

 Children who do not have bothersome symptoms of celiac disease often find it hard to follow a strict gluten-free diet.
 Indeed, some doctors have questioned the need for a gluten-free diet in people without symptoms.
 However, most experts recommend a strict gluten-free diet for all children with celiac disease, whether or not the child has symptoms, for the following reasons:

-- Strictly following a gluten-free diet sometimes helps improve a child's energy and sense of well-being even if the child does not have obvious symptoms.
+●Strictly following a gluten-free diet usually helps improve a child's energy and sense of well-being even if the child does not have obvious symptoms.

-Monitoring during treatment — After starting a gluten-free diet, most children begin to feel better within two weeks.
+Monitoring during treatment — After starting a gluten-free diet, most children begin to feel better within a few weeks.

 About six months after starting a gluten-free diet, the child's doctor or nurse might perform a blood test to test the antibody levels.
 The antibody level should be lower, or even disappear, as the child improves and continues to avoid gluten.